 Here are the features and functionalities that we believe CFexpress card data recovery software should have:

 - The ability to read popular file systems used by memory cards.
-As for CFexpress cards, they are FAT32, NTFS, and exFAT.
+As for CFexpress cards, they are FAT32, exFAT, and sometimes NTFS.

 - The ability to retrieve and recover large files.
 Since CFexpress is mainly used in high-end cameras, it is fair to require the software to be able to recover large-size photos and videos.

 - Support for a wide range of file types.
-This is an important point, because, in addition to the standard file formats such as JPG, you may need the tool to support the file type associated with the device in which you are using your CFexpress card.
+This is an important point, because if your card’s file system is damaged and data cannot be recovered based on its file tables (let’s not dive into details), data recovery software will try to recover it based on its signatures (file types).
+So, in addition to standard file formats such as JPG, you may need the tool to support the file type associated with the device in which you are using your CFexpress card.
 For example, if you have a Sony digital camera, you might want your images to be in ARW format, or in CR2/CR3/CRW formats if you have a Canon camera.
 Therefore, you should aim for software that supports a wide range of file types, including RAW photos and various video formats.

 - The ability to read memory cards with a corrupted file system.
 It’s pretty self-explanatory.
 Even if your card works now without problems, it does not mean that you will not encounter a similar situation in the future.
 For some users, the ability to read cards with a corrupted file system, or those whose file system has become RAW, is a vital necessity; for others, it will be a pleasant bonus.